 around the world (as any self-respecting rock star would).
 When phoning home from

-Verona, he says he lives in Dublin, Ireland "in a house called Telefís
+Verona, he says he lives in Dublin "in a house called Telefís

-Éireann" (which funnily enough was the name of Ireland's first TV station).
+Éireann" (the original name of RTÉ 1, Ireland's oldest TV station).
+At

-At the Basel concert, he states that he lives in Las Vegas – aka 'Sin City'
+the Basel concert, he states that he lives in Las Vegas – aka 'Sin City' –

-– which is not surprising as he's known to be a regular performer on The
+which is not surprising as he's known to be a regular performer on The Strip.
+And then

-And then there's the Stuttgart show, where he remarks "It's so hot in Germany
+there's the Stuttgart show, where he remarks "It's so hot in Germany – just

-– just like at home".
-It's left to the audience to decide just what place he's
+like at home".
+It's left to the audience to decide just what place he's referring to with

 - Dress Style:

-Striking gold lamé suit, normally worn over a bright red ruffled shirt (sometimes
+Striking gold lamé suit, normally worn over a bright red ruffled shirt (though early

-swapped for a translucent lilac or blueish one).
+shows featured a crinkly purple one).
 Glittery gold platform boots.

-Wore a sparkly red suit on Jimmy Kimmel's (RED) Special in 2016.
+Wears a sparkly red suit on Jimmy Kimmel's 2016 (RED) Special.